 For Part B, the intention of the rules is that while most people pay about 25% of the true cost of Medicare - the Federal government covers the other 75% - for higher income individuals, the cost-sharing rises from only 25% to 35%, 50%, 65%, and ultimately 80% as income increases.
 In the case of Part D, the cost of plans varies by state and plan selected, so higher-income individuals simply pay a flat additional amount.
 These higher costs - for both Part B and Part D - are withheld directly from the individual's Social Security check, although a separate bill will be sent to those impacted if they are not yet received Social Security benefits (even though the base cost of Part D is normally paid directly to the insurance provider, not the Federal government).

-|Individual MAGI||Married Joint MAGI||Part B Premium (monthly)||Part D Premium (monthly)||Total Increase (monthly)|
+|Individual MAGI||Married Joint MAGI||Part B Premium (monthly)||Part D Premium (monthly)||Total Surcharge (monthly)|

-|< $85,000||< $170,000||$99.90||Plan premium||N/A|
+|< $85,000||< $170,000||$134.00||Plan premium||N/A|

-|Up to $107,000||Up to $214,000||+ $40.00||+ $11.60||+ $51.60|
+|Up to $107,000||Up to $214,000||+ $53.50||+ $12.70||+ $66.20|

-|Up to $160,000||Up to $320,000||+ $99.90||+ $29.90||+ $129.80|
+|Up to $160,000||Up to $320,000||+ $133.90||+ $32.80||+ $166.70|

-|Up to $214,000||Up to $428,000||+ $159.80||+ $48.10||+ $207.90|
+|Up to $214,000||Up to $428,000||+ $214.30||+ $52.80||+ $267.10|

-|> $214,000||> $428,000||+ $219.80||+ $66.40||+ $286.20|
+|> $214,000||> $428,000||+ $294.60||+ $72.90||+ $367.50|

 - Got married, divorced, or widowed;